2D Integrals : Gaussian Quadrilateral Example

 Compute the corresponding Gaussian points on the domain

-The change of variables from the reference quadrilateral to a general one is:
+As we know from above, the change of variables from the reference quadrilateral to a general one is:

 evaluate Shape functions on Gaussian reference points